stfc/PSyclone/doc/developer_guide/APIs.rst

 shared dofs on cells on the edge of the partition (both owned and annexed) are always correctly computed.
 Note that the outermost halo dofs are not correctly computed and therefore the outermost halo of the modified field is dirty after redundant computation.
-Also note that if we do not know whether a modified field is discontinuous or continuous then we must assume it is continuous.
+Since shared dofs for a field with ``GH_WRITE`` access are guaranteed to have the same, correct value written to them, independent of whether or not the current cell 'owns' them, there is no need to perform redundant computation in this case.

 An alternative solution could have been adopted in Dynamo0.3 whereby no redundant computation is performed and partial-sum results are